cpjobling/eg-247-textbook/_build/dt_systems/1/sampling.md

 ### Frequency domain

-Multiplication in time domain is *convolution* in the frequency domain
+Multiplication in the time domain is *convolution* in the frequency domain

 <img src="pictures/sampling_fr.png">